NixOS/nix-pills/pills/15-nix-search-paths.md

 In nix it's exactly the same, however the syntax is different.
 Instead of just typing `ping` you have to type `<ping>`.
 Yes, I know\... you are already thinking of `<nixpkgs>`.
 However, don't stop reading here, let's keep going.

 What's `NIX_PATH` good for?
-Nix expressions may refer to an \"abstract\" path such as `<nixpkgs>`, and it's possible to override it from the command line.
+Nix expressions may refer to an "abstract" path such as `<nixpkgs>`, and it's possible to override it from the command line.

 For ease we will use `nix-instantiate --eval` to do our tests.
 I remind you, [nix-instantiate](https://nixos.org/manual/nix/stable/command-ref/nix-instantiate.html) is used to evaluate nix expressions and generate the .drv files.
 Here we are not interested in building derivations, so evaluation is enough.
 It can be used for one-shot expressions.